PERCEPTION MANAGEMENT MANAGEMENT IN AN ELECTRIC UNIVERSE

-The oligarchy had moved against Tesla abortively in 1895 with the destruction of his laboratory, and decisively in 1901 with the blackballing of the inventor by the financial markets, followed by the confiscation of his radio patents in 1904.
+The oligarchy had moved against Tesla abortively in 1895 with the destruction of his laboratory, and decisively in 1901 with the blackballing of the inventor in the financial markets, followed by the confiscation of his radio patents in 1904.
 By 1906 Tesla was bankrupted, and the banks then used the financial panic of 1907 to destroy his former business partner, George Westinghouse.

 Westinghouse was a humanitarian inventor and ethical capitalist, who had partnered with Tesla in the development of alternating current, and whose company was investing heavily in electrical research.
-Westinghouse was also the only remaining competitor to General Electric, and like Tesla refused to be amalgamated.
+Westinghouse was also the only remaining competitor to General Electric, and refused to be amalgamated.
 So the banks called in his loans, took his company and his name and subverted it, killing its research wing and turning the company into the flagship of the new consumerism.
-Alternating current created the opportunity to sell the public all kinds of new products, and new mass media which could be used to promote them.
+Alternating current created the opportunity to sell the public all kinds of new products, as well as new mass media which would be used to promote them.
 The inception of the consumerist mentality is a prime historical example of social engineering through advertising.
 In the process, the power of the new media to narrow and control the conceptual and perceptive range of ‘the public mind’ became apparent.

 Westinghouse corporation was a star player in the industrial exhibitions of the day.
 One of the most lavish of these, 1933 World’s Fair in Chicago, featured the revealing slogan: SCIENCE FINDS.
 INDUSTRY APPLIES.
 MAN CONFORMS.

 Westinghouse became synonymous with the new consumerist chic of electric domestic appliances: washing-machines, cookers, hair-curlers, irons and toasters.
 And so in the story of Westinghouse we see the toaster jibe played out on a societal level.